 If a newsletter comes in from a company that I'm not interested in, I always unsubscribe from it.
-I don’t just trash it, I unsubscribe.
-Because, unless you make a habit of unsubscribing, they’ll just keep coming and the problem will compound until your inbox is out of control.
-Same goes for notifications from online services, I unsubscribed from all but the most useful ones.
+I don't just trash it.
+I unsubscribe.
+Because, unless you make a habit of unsubscribing, they'll just keep coming, and the problem will compound until your inbox is out of control.
+The same goes for notifications from online services.
+I unsubscribed from all but the most useful ones.

 Switching off voicemail

-I did this ages ago, and I’ve never looked back.
-My voicemails used to build up so I had a backlog of messages to listen to and act on.
+I did this ages ago, and I've never looked back.
+My voicemails used to build up, so I had a backlog of messages to listen to and act on.
 Not anymore.
-If someone calls I deal with it there and then.
-If I don't recognise the number I usually ignore it.
-If it’s really important they’ll call back.
+If someone calls, I deal with it there and then.
+If I don't recognise the number, I usually ignore it.
+If it's important, they'll call back.

 Disabling app notifications